-The report estimated the number of opioid users aged 15-64 years in Ireland for the period 2015 to 2019.
-The four sources used for capture-recapture analysis were the CTL (split into three sources based on data collected by clinics, GPs and prisons) and the Probation Service.
+The report estimated the number of opioid users aged 15-64 years in Ireland for the period 2015-2019.
+The four sources used for CRC analysis were the CTL (split into three sources based on data collected by clinics, general practitioners (GPs) and prisons) and the Probation Service.